basho-labs/Riak-TS-JDBC-Driver/riakts.jdbc.driver/README.md

 rs.close();;
 ```

+**Note**: The Riak TS timestamp data type uses the Unix epoch but you can write and query dates in SQL use the ISO 8061 date format as illustrated in the example above and below.

 See the following documentation for more information on querying Riak TS with SQL: http://docs.basho.com/riak/ts/latest/using/querying/

 Currently the Riak TS JDBC driver only implements a small subset of the functionality typically found in a fully featured driver.
 When reading from a ResultSet the following operations are supported: